hmgu-itg/HELICexplorer/README.md

 # HELIC meta-analysis
- Below is a table of manhattan plots, QQ plots and signal files generated using `man_qq_annotate` and `peakplotter`.
+ Below is a table of manhattan plots, QQ plots and signal files for the HELIC high-depth meta-analysis which were generated using `man_qq_annotate` and `peakplotter`.
 You will need to download the signals files as GitHub does not currently allow displaying live HTML pages.
 ## Manhattan and QQ plots

 Trait | Files | Signals